 The medical malpractice statute of limitations is found at 76 OK Stat. § 76-18.
 This law also establishes a two-year limitation period for medical malpractice actions.
 However, unlike in Arkansas, the statute states that the limitation period does not begin to run until the date you knew or reasonably should have known that the negligent act occurred.

 If you did not discover your doctor’s medical mistake immediately and file your claim more than two years after it occurred, you will have the burden of proof to show that you could not have reasonably discovered it earlier.
 For example, if you discover that your doctor committed a medical error that caused harm to you three years after when the incident happened, you will need to present evidence showing why you could not have discovered the mistake any earlier than you did to overcome the defendant’s motion to dismiss your petition.

 Finally, note that the Oklahoma Government Tort Claims Act sets forth the procedure for filing suit against Oklahoma state entities, including some of the government-owned hospitals.

 Get Help from Our Medical Malpractice Attorneys

 If you believe that your doctor or other medical professional made a medical error that caused you harm, you should consult with a medical malpractice attorney as soon as possible.
 While two years might seem like a long time, determining whether to file a claim will require substantial investigation and the help of a medical expert to review your medical records, doctor’s notes, and other evidence.
 Missing the statute of limitations on medical malpractice claims means that your claim could be time-barred, preventing you from recovering compensation for your losses.
-Contact the Law Offices of Craig L. Cook today to request a free consultation by calling 479-783-8000 (Fort Smith) or 918-912-2132 (Tulsa) or sending us a message online.
+Contact the Law Offices of Craig L. Cook today to request a free consultation by calling 479-783-8000 (Fort Smith), 918-912-2132 (Tulsa), or 479-455-2210 (Fayetteville) or sending us a message online.